 While nobody wants to start their career in debt, it’s a growing reality for college graduates.
 How you manage the debt is important because it establishes your credit history and future borrowing opportunities.
 If you make missteps early, you’ll pay the price for years.

-With most student loans, there are a number of ways to manage repayment.
+There are several ways to manage college debt.
 That’s probably the most important thing you need to know.
 Don’t let the debt burden you.
 There are a variety of repayment options, unlike most private loans.

 1. Organize all your loans

 College graduates likely have more than one loan, and maybe even more than one type.
 Loan types include subsidized, unsubsidized, and private loans to name a few.
 If you have private student loans, they work like traditional loans offering you few repayment options.
 However, most federal loans offer repayment plans.

 First, find your loan agreements so you know the type of loan you took out.
 If you have more than one loan, create a spreadsheet to organize all the loan details.

 If you can’t find your loan documents, contact the National Student Loan Data System for Students.
 It’s the U.S. Department of Education’s student aid database.
 You’ll need your Federal Student Aid PIN to access your information.

 If you have private loans, pull your credit through Annual Credit Report.
 It’s the only free credit report.
 You’ll see three credit bureaus.
 Pull your credit with each one, so you don’t miss a loan.

 Once you know about all your loans, take note of prepayment penalties, interest rates, terms, grace periods, and loan amounts.

 Federal Stafford Loans (Subsidized and Unsubsidized) have a six month grace period.
 Private student loans may have different grace periods.